msjeffs/Sales_Dash/README.md

 a dashboard to show business information.

-### Working Version
+### Current Version

-Although not dynamic, Dash has the basic Layout
+Describes which states, categories, and segments are most popular

 ### Updates to customer_id